bitcoincashorg/bitcoincash.org/spec/docs2/block.md

 ### Nonce
 To be valid, a block include a **nonce** value that is the solution to the mining process.
 This proof-of-work is verified by other BCH nodes each time they receive a block.

+NOTE: The original purpose of the nonce was to manipulate it to find a solution to the mining process.
+While this is still true, because mining devices now have hashrates in the terahash range, the `nonce` field is too small.
+In practice, most block headers do not include a solution to the mining process in the `nonce`.
+Miners have to try many different merkle root hashes, which is done typically by changing the coinbase TX.

 The nonce is a 32-bit (4-byte) field whose value is arbitrarily set by miners to modify the header hash and produce a hash that is less than the difficulty target with the required number of leading zeros (currently 32) satifies the proof-of-work.

 An arbitrary number miners change to modify the header hash in order to produce a hash less than or equal to the target threshold.
 If all 32-bit values are tested, the time can be updated or the coinbase transaction can be changed and the merkle root updated.